Pastoray/AI-Chess/README.md

 We hope you enjoy playing our Python chess game!
 If you have any questions or feedback, don't hesitate to reach out.
 Happy gaming!

-Feel free to copy and paste this Markdown code into a README.md file in your repository's root directory.
-You can further customize it to add specific details about your game's implementation and features.